peschue/ai4eu-sudoku/README.md

 ## Protobuf Files

-We have three protobuf files that contain redundant content (Acumos currently does not support `import`).
+We have three protobuf files that contain redundant content (AI4EU Experiments Acumos currently does not support `import`).
 These three files that can be hand-edited are:

   * `aspsolver/asp.proto`
   * `evaluator/sudoku-design-evaluator.proto`
   * `gui/sudoku-gui.proto`

-Other Protobuf Files are symlinked to these, in particular for the orchestrator.

-WP3 is working on improving this situation so that a proper modularization of Protobuf files can be done, without any duplicate code.
+The non-generic Orchestrator in `orchestrator/` uses a manually assembled protobuf file that contains the union of the above files with duplicates removed: `orchestrator/orchestrator.proto`.
+This file is not required for the AI4EU Experiments platform.

 ## Representation